-- would facilitate immediate payment of all outstanding rates (remission of penalties over a longer time period may be considered, if the amount of arrears is large). - Where an acceptable arrangement to pay arrears and future rates over an agreed time period is to be implemented, then any penalties that would otherwise have been imposed over this time period may be remitted. - Applications must generally be in writing, although staff may waive this requirement if they are satisfied that the full details of the application are recorded. - Full year payment (i.e. where the ratepayer pays the financial year's rates in full, rather than in instalments): - Late penalties on the current year's Instalment 1 rates invoice will be remitted if current-year rates are paid in full by the due date for Instalment 2.
+- Applications must generally be in writing, although staff may waive this requirement if they are satisfied that the full details of the application are recorded. - Where the Council agrees a payment plan with a ratepayer as part of the Covid-19 rates relief, the remission will be available only so long as the ratepayer abides by the agreement. - Full year payment (i.e. where the ratepayer pays the financial year's rates in full, rather than in instalments): - Late penalties on the current year's Instalment 1 rates invoice will be remitted if current-year rates are paid in full by the due date for Instalment 2.